University of Michigan investigates doctor sex abuse claims - WHIZ News

 ANN ARBOR, Mich.
-(AP) — Several former patients have alleged that a late University of Michigan physician sexually abused them during exams going back decades, prompting the Ann Arbor school to ask others with information to come forward, officials said Wednesday.
+(AP) — Several former patients have alleged that a late University of Michigan physician sexually abused them during exams, with one accuser saying Dr. Robert E. Anderson’s actions over several decades made him a “sexual predator.”

-The university said in a statement that an outside, independent investigation has been launched into the allegations against Robert E. Anderson, the former director of University Health Service and an athletic team physician.
+The university in Ann Arbor said in a statement Wednesday that an outside, independent investigation has been launched into the allegations against Anderson, the former director of University Health Service and an athletic team physician.
 He worked at Michigan from 1968 until his retirement in 2003.
 He died in 2008.
+The school said it has set up a hotline for others who have information to come forward.

 The revelations echo high-profile sexual abuse allegations made against sports doctors at other North American universities.
 Hundreds of young women and girls said they were molested by former Michigan State University sports physician Larry Nassar, who was sentenced in January 2018 to up to 175 years in prison in the abuse.
-About 350 men have said they want to sue Ohio State University over their alleged abuse by the late Dr. Richard Strauss at that university decades ago.
+About 350 men have sued Ohio State University over their alleged abuse by the late Dr. Richard Strauss at that university decades ago.
+And it’s not the first accusation against a University of Michigan official; Provost Martin Philbert was placed on paid leave in January following accusations of sexual misconduct.

-A former University of Michigan athlete wrote to Athletic Director Warde Manuel in 2018 alleging abuse by Anderson during medical exams in the early 1970s.
-Subsequent interviews with dozens of other former students uncovered several more people who allege they suffered similar misconduct and unnecessary medical exams during that era as well as at least one incident as late as the 1990s.
+A former University of Michigan athlete wrote to Athletic Director Warde Manuel in July 2018 alleging abuse by Anderson during medical exams in the early 1970s.
+Interviews with dozens of other former students uncovered several more people who allege they suffered similar misconduct and unnecessary medical exams during that era as well as at least one incident as late as the 1990s.

 “The allegations that were reported are disturbing and very serious,” university President Mark Schlissel said in a statement.
 “We promptly began a police investigation and cooperated fully with the prosecutor’s office.”

+“I have great appreciation for people speaking up and saying that something is wrong,” she said.
+“That is not something I would have ever believed of my father.”

+Anderson also worked with the football team during 25 bowl games and under four coaches, the News reported.

-Officials say they are making the information public now following a determination Tuesday by the Washtenaw County Prosecutor’s Office that no criminal charges would be authorized.
+Officials say they are making the information public now following a determination Tuesday by the Washtenaw County Prosecutor’s Office that no criminal charges would be authorized because Anderson is deceased and the ability to prosecute others for ancillary offenses has been extinguished because of the statute of limitations.

+Dozens of people connected to Nassar, at Michigan State and in other organizations, face prosecution or have lost their jobs in the fallout from the scandal that unfolded around him in recent years.

 Schlissel added that determining who else might have been affected and getting additional information from them includes setting up what’s being called a “Compliance Hotline” at 866-990-0111.

-Note: This story has been corrected to show the alleged victims of Richard Strauss have already sued Ohio State, rather than are planning to sue.